QuantEcon/QuantEcon.jl/docs/api/QuantEcon.md

 - `x::Array`: An array containing the data to smooth
 - `window_len::Int(7)`: An odd integer giving the length of the window
-- `window::String("hanning")`: A string giving the window type.
+- `window::AbstractString("hanning")`: A string giving the window type.
 Possible values are `flat`, `hanning`, `hamming`, `bartlett`, or `blackman`

 ##### Returns